glassflow/glassflow-examples/tutorials/mobility/README.md

 ```

 The script will start consuming data continuously from the pipeline and storing it locally on a .txt file.
 You can see an example of consumed data [here](https://github.com/glassflow/glassflow-examples/blob/main/tutorials/mobility/mobility_data_transformed.txt).
 You can further extend this functionality to push the consumed data to cloud storage buckets or real-time databases as per your project requirements.

+You can also find instructions on how to run the example project [in the GlassFlow docs](https://learn.glassflow.dev/docs/develop/create-a-pipeline).